pickten/StoryCraftJS/README.md

 ### 9/28/15: Initial commit (v0.0)

-It exists?
+- (3:30) It exists?
 I guess?
 More later.
+- (4:30) Was away a bit, now html sort of has the core, and there's a bit of css.